 Consultant Jenna Mellor is motivated by the belief that all people deserve agency over their own lives and wellbeing.
 After graduating from Harvard College, Jenna managed the flagship Outreach Program at HIPS in Washington, DC, which supports folks engaged in sex work, sex trade, and criminalized drug use.
 She then returned to her home state of New Jersey as a Global Health Corps Fellow, coordinating medical services at Covenant House Newark and then joining Covenant House as staff.
 Directly prior to joining PSY, Jenna worked for Congressman Jerrold Nadler on constituent issues related to affordable homes, public housing and immigration.
-She is a board member of New Leaders Council—NJ, where she was a 2016 Fellow, and the New Jersey Abortion Access Fund.
 After helping grow Point Source Youth, Jenna is attending Princeton's Woodrow Wilson School master's program with a focus on housing and harm reduction.

 Nadja Bentley-Hammond is an advocate from Baltimore, MD.
 She is one of the founders of the Youth Empowered Society (YES) Drop-in Center.
 Currently, she is a executive member of the National Youth Forum on Homelessness and a Youth Research Associate with Point Source Youth.
 Because of her own experience, Ms. Bentley-Hammond is determined and devoted to serve young people until youth homelessness has ended.